 Coronavirus in Louisiana

-The Louisiana Department of Health posts twice-daily updated case numbers online at LDH.Louisiana.gov/coronavirus.
+The Louisiana Department of Health posts updated case numbers online daily (except for Saturdays) at LDH.Louisiana.gov/coronavirus.

-To receive text notifications from the Governor’s Office pertaining to COVID-19, text 'LACOVID' to 67283 or click here.
+To receive text notifications from the Governor’s Office pertaining to COVID-19, text 'LAGOV' to 67283 or click here.

 To prevent the spread of infection, the Louisiana Department of Health is heavily engaged in priority public health actions.
 These actions include, but are not limited to: